 This lightweight brush is recommended by dental professionals and has two different brush heads.
 One has flat bristles to clean smooth surfaces and the other has a single-tufted head designed for hard-to-reach locations.

 The flat side has strong bristles designed to remove plaque, debris, and food particles with ease.
-The tufted side has tapered bristles which allow for cleaning of areas the flat side cannot reach effectively.
+The tufted side has tapered bristles which allow for the cleaning of areas the flat side cannot reach effectively.

 This denture cleaning brush has an ergonomically designed comfort handle with a lever grip.
 There is also wide thumb support and a solid handgrip for easy, comfortable, and precise cleaning.

 For more information on the Butler Gum Denture Brush, click the button below…

 Sea Bond Dental Brush

 Made with sturdy all-nylon bristles and a large handle with a non-slip grip, this brush is easy to hold and use.